 Debt is a function of the decisions that you’ve made around spending and saving.
 And those, in turn, are issues that you can improve with support.
 Suicide over debt is a permanent solution to what is likely a temporary problem.

 Speak to an Expert Today About Managing Your Debt — Start With a Free Consultation >>

 3. Choose Life — Always

-4. Carrying Debt?
-You Have Rights
+4. Remember That You Have Rights

-The Federal Trade Commission (FTC), the nation’s consumer protection agency, enforces the Fair Debt Collection Practices Act (FDCPA), which prohibits debt collectors from using abusive, unfair, or deceptive practices to collect from you.
+The Federal Trade Commission, the nation’s consumer protection agency, enforces the Fair Debt Collection Practices Act, which prohibits debt collectors from using abusive, unfair, or deceptive practices to collect from you.